CopiousCool/multi-source-data-pipeline/README.md

 # Code Analysis / Documentation

-This code defines three functions to read data from Looker and Lucidchart, and to merge the data from both sources.
-The read_looker_data() function takes a Looker API query as input, runs the query using the Looker API, and returns the results as a pandas dataframe.
-The read_lucidchart_data() function takes a file path as input, reads data from a CSV file using pandas.read_csv(), and returns the data as a pandas dataframe.
-The merge_data() function reads data from Looker and Lucidchart using the previously defined functions, merges the data using pandas.merge(), and returns the merged data as a pandas dataframe.
-Finally, the merge_data() function is called and the resulting merged data is printed to the console.
+This code is a Python script that does the following:

+It imports several Python packages that provide functionality for working with data, including pandas, the Salesforce API, and Lucidchart.
+It defines three functions that are used to read data from different sources: Looker, Lucidchart, and Salesforce.
+The Looker and Lucidchart functions read data from CSV files, while the Salesforce function uses the Salesforce API to query data from Salesforce.
+It defines a fourth function that uses the previously defined functions to merge data from all three sources into a single pandas dataframe.
+Finally, the script calls the merge_data function and outputs the resulting merged data to the console.
+Overall, this script provides a way to easily access and combine data from multiple sources, including Salesforce, Looker, and Lucidchart, using Python.

+The Python program is designed to read data from multiple sources, including Salesforce, Looker, and Lucidchart, and merge the data into a single dataframe.
+The program achieves this by defining several functions that use different methods to read data from each source.

+For example, the read_salesforce_data() function uses the Salesforce API to query data from Salesforce, while the read_looker_data() and read_lucidchart_data() functions read data from CSV files.
+The program then uses the merge_data() function to combine the data from all three sources into a single dataframe using the pandas merge() function.

+The program is flexible and can be customized to read data from different sources and combine them in different ways.
+For example, if you wanted to add a new data source, such as Google Sheets, you could create a new function to read data from Google Sheets and modify the merge_data() function to include the new data source.

+Overall, this program provides a powerful tool for combining data from multiple sources and performing data analysis using Python and pandas.